IsaacWoods/poplar/book/journal/rustc_target.md

 I used a slightly different layout to most targets (which have a base, which creates a `TargetOptions`, and then a target that modifies and uses those options).

-- Pebble targets generally need a custom linker script.
-I added one at `compiler/rustc_target/src/spec/x86_64_pebble.ld`.
+- Poplar targets generally need a custom linker script.
+I added one at `compiler/rustc_target/src/spec/x86_64_poplar.ld`.
-- Make a module for the target (I called mine `compiler/rustc_target/src/spec/x86_64_pebble.rs`).
+- Make a module for the target (I called mine `compiler/rustc_target/src/spec/x86_64_poplar.rs`).
 Copy from a existing one.
-Instead of a separate `pebble_base.rs` to create the `TargetOptions`, we do it in the target itself.
+Instead of a separate `poplar_base.rs` to create the `TargetOptions`, we do it in the target itself.
 We `include_str!` the linker script in here, so it's distributed as part of the `rustc` binary.
 - Add the target in the `supported_targets!` macro in `compiler/rustc_target/src/spec/mod.rs`.

 ### Adding the target to LLVM
 I don't really know my way around the LLVM code base, so this was fairly cobbled together:
 - In `llvm/include/llvm/ADT/Triple.h`, add a variant for the OS in the `OSType` enum.
-I called it `Pebble`.
+I called it `Poplar`.
 Don't make it the last entry, to avoid having to change the `LastOSType` variant.
 - In `llvm/lib/Support/Triple.cpp`, in the function `Triple::getOSTypeName`, add the OS.
-I added `case Pebble: return "pebble";`.
+I added `case Poplar: return "poplar";`.
 - In the same file, in the `parseOS` function, add the OS.
-I added `.StartsWith("pebble", Triple::Pebble)`.
+I added `.StartsWith("poplar", Triple::Poplar)`.
 - This file also contains a function, `getDefaultFormat`, that gives the default format for a platform.
-The default is ELF, so no changes were needed for Pebble, but they might be for another OS.
+The default is ELF, so no changes were needed for Poplar, but they might be for another OS.

 TIP: When you make a change in the `llvm-project` submodule, you will need to commit these changes, and then update the submodule in the parent repo, or the bootstrap script will checkout the old version (without your changes) and